StreamFinance-Protocol/klyra-docs/docs/examples/server.md

 app.use(router);

-// initalize the klyraSDK - will connect the SDK to Klyra await klyra.initialize();
+// initialize the klyraSDK - will connect the SDK to Klyra await klyra.initialize();

 app.listen(port, () => {